Tulip: Introduction to Western Europe

 Although it is unknown who first brought the tulip to Northwestern Europe, the most widely accepted story is that it was Oghier Ghislain de Busbecq, an ambassador for Emperor Ferdinand I to Suleyman the Magnificent.
-According to a letter, he saw "an abundance of flowers everywhere; Narcissus, hyacinths and those in Turkish called Lale, much to our astonishment because it was almost midwinter, a season unfriendly to flowers."
+According to a letter, he saw "an abundance of flowers everywhere; narcissus, hyacinths and those in Turkish called Lale, much to our astonishment because it was almost midwinter, a season unfriendly to flowers."
 However, in 1559, an account by Conrad Gessner describes tulips flowering in Augsburg, Swabia in the garden of Councillor Heinrich Herwart.
 In Central and Northern Europe, tulip bulbs are generally removed from the ground in June and must be replanted by September for the winter.
 It is doubtful that Busbecq could have had the tulip bulbs harvested, shipped to Germany and replanted between March 1558 and Gessner's description the following year.
 Pietro Andrea Mattioli illustrated a tulip in 1565 but identified it as a narcissus.

+Tulip mania in the Netherlands

 Carolus Clusius is largely responsible for the spread of tulip bulbs in the final years of the 16th century; he planted tulips at the Vienna Imperial Botanical Gardens in 1573.
 He finished the first major work on tulips in 1592 and made note of the colour variations.
 After he was appointed the director of the Leiden University's newly established Hortus Botanicus, he planted both a teaching garden and his private garden with tulips in late 1593.
 Thus, 1594 is considered the date of the tulip's first flowering in the Netherlands, despite reports of the cultivation of tulips in private gardens in Antwerp and Amsterdam two or three decades earlier.
+The Tulip Garden in Netherlands is world famous.
 These tulips at Leiden would eventually lead to both the tulip mania and the tulip industry in the Netherlands.
 Over two raids, in 1596 and in 1598, more than one hundred bulbs were stolen from his garden.

+Semper Augustus (17th century) in the Tulip book of the Six Collection, Rijksmuseum, Amsterdam.
+The note states that the specimen was sold for ƒ3000 (~€38.000 in 2024).